kubeshop/botkube/examples/service-debugging/README.md

 - You don't need to install and configure any tools locally
 - You don't need to repeat commands that were already executed by others
   - and you don't need to discover the same thing by your own when it was already discussed by the teammates
 - You don't need to switch context - switch between Slack and your terminal
 - You can define different `kubectl` permissions per channel

 ## Cleanup

-Remove whole cluster:
+Remove the `svc-debug` cluster:

 ```bash
 k3d cluster delete svc-debug